Yanda95/SpeechR/README.md

   - `generative.jsonl`: Open-ended version for free-form answer generation.
   - `acoustic-feature.jsonl`: A 10% subset with added prosody annotations (stress, emotion).

+## Appendix Summary

+The appendix of SpeechR provides detailed insights into dataset construction, evaluation, and analysis.
+It defines three core reasoning types—factual, procedural, and normative—based on knowledge source, reasoning complexity, and answer objectivity.
+It also describes data processing steps such as readability enhancement, conversational restructuring, and annotation of acoustic features (e.g., stress and emotion).

+Additionally, the appendix introduces source datasets, model baselines, and prompt templates used for data generation and evaluation.
+It includes human verification results showing high data quality, as well as ablation studies demonstrating that speech-based reasoning is significantly more challenging than text-based reasoning.
+Finally, it presents qualitative examples, discusses limitations of current benchmarks, and outlines future directions such as improving speech diversity, multilingual coverage, and interactive dialogue settings. :contentReference[oaicite:0]{index=0}

 ## 📊 Evaluation Scripts

 ### 🔹 Discrete-choice Evaluation (for Multi-Choice and Acoustic-feature Versions)